01100100/blog/content/posts/kreuzungen.md

 ### Conclusion

-Like the ride, I set out on this project with a direction but was ready to adapt.
+Like the ride, I set out on this project, not knowing how I would get all the way to the end, but with a naive courage that I could do it.
+In life it is always good to try things and just start out.
 I learnt a lot about mapping technologies.
 I also learnt about the turf library and how to use it to process geojson data.
-I also learnt about the open street map api and how to use it to get data about waterways, and I learnt about the strava api and webhooks.
+I also learnt about the OpenStreetMap data model, the overpass api and how to use it to get data about waterways, and I learnt about the strava api and webhooks.
 Along the way I learnt about typescript and how to use it to write more robust code and how to use webpack to bundle up the code.

-It is really cool seeing the app being used in distant place like the US or Norway.
-This is the magic of the internet, building something from open data and seeing it used by people all over the world.
+It is really cool seeing the app being used in distant place like the US, Serbia or Norway.
+And it was amazing to see it pop up on my strava feed, from a freind of mine that had no idea I made this.
+I am happy that people are enjoying this app, and I hope it inspires people to get out and explore the waterways around them.

+This is a magical thing about the internet, building something from open data and seeing it used by people all over the world.

 I am happy with the result, I anwserd the question I set out to answer, and I have a working app that I can share with the world.
 I looking forward to seeing if the app takes of and reaches a level of viralbility to take off.